Where are the schools of yesteryear? In Manchester, some of them have taken on new uses, for example as the Senior Center

 Center for Retarded Children opened the first daycare center in Connecticut for children with disabilities in this school

-MARC and its relocations at various schools throughout Manchester, and how it has changed over the years to expand its
+building.
+MARC moved to locations at various schools throughout Manchester, and has changed over the years to expand its

 services to all ages.

 The school building was later leased by the town to other non-profit groups, but is not currently in use.

 In 1983, the town considered closing Highland Park School and finding another use for the building.
 Instead, the building